Crash of a Douglas C-47B-1-DL in Vancouver: 1 killed

 Circumstances:

-Flight 106 was a schedule service from Vancouver to Powell River with an intermediate stop at Sechelt.
+Flight 106 was a scheduled service from Vancouver to Powell River with an intermediate stop at Sechelt.
 The flight to Sechelt was uneventful.
 While approaching Porpoise Bay at Sechelt, at an altitude of 200 feet, the twin engine airplane rolled to the right in an angle of 90° then nosed down and crashed on the east shore of the bay, about 50 meters from the water.
 The captain and a passenger were killed while 14 other occupants were injured, four of them seriously.

 Probable cause: